 PPM Tool features for Waterfall projects

 The Waterfall method is all about structure.
-There’s layers and layers of planning, documentation, and reporting that allows for projects to effectively progress through their phases.
+There’s layers of planning, documentation, and reporting that allows for projects to effectively progress through their phases.
 To handle all this activity, there are certain software features project managers need to look out for.
 We’ve listed down the top three most important features needed to run Waterfall projects efficiently.

 Gates and Milestones